usnistgov/readme_ai/README.md

 Readme_AI is a Model Context Protocol (MCP) server using the FastMCP library that dynamically builds context for LLMs using its JSON file specification.

 ## Installation
-Clone this repository to your local machine
+Clone this repository to your local machine <br>
 Set up a DATA_DIR environmental variable to your desired directory for storing data

 ### Dependencies